Code-Institute-Submissions/KieranSweeden-fol.io/TESTING.md

     - Clicking DELETE skill within a skill's delete form, will delete that skill from the database, re-direct the user to the skills page within the suite and provide a handy message to inform them that the deletion was successful.

 ##### Profile Page

+- Suite is presented as the current app the user is located within in the navigation, which is the expected behaviour as the profile page is part of the Suite app.
+- Profile is presented as the currently viewed tab within the suite app as intended.
+- Click functions for help section works as expected and contains information that's specific to the skills page within the suite app.
+- The folio's name is presented within the header section of the app.
+- The folio's published state correctly reflects the folio's current published state.
+- Hovering over the folio's published state icon tells the user what it means, which is the expected behaviour and it provides a way communicate further information to the user in an interactive way.
+- The VIEW LIVE link re-directs the user to the showcase view of the folio and specifically directs the user to the profile page as it's the profile page that they were originally on in the Suite app.
+It also opens the folio within the showcase app in a new tab so the user can jump between editing and viewing their folio profile.
+- List of profiles becomes a scrollable container when the amount of folio's exceed the height of the container which is the expected behaviour.

+- Create profile
+    - The create profile form is shown when CREATE profile is clicked which is what's intended.
+    - All fields being the profile title and description are provided as required fields as expected.
+The user cannot create a profile without these fields being filled with content which is what's intended.
+    - Expected placeholders to help guide the user are displayed to the user.
+    - Clicking CREATE profile creates a new profile and the option selected within the select box dictates as to what profile it is.
+The user is then re-directed to the profiles page with their new profile being presented within it's correct profile type list and a message appears, informing them that they've created a new profile.

+- Update profile
+    - The create profile form is shown when Edit is clicked within a profile's additional menu which is the expected behaviour.
+    - Profile title & description are provided as required fields as expected.
+The user cannot update a profile without these fields being filled with content which is what's intended.
+    - Providing that the required fields have been fulfilled, clicking SAVE CHANGES updates the currently viewed profile with data supplied within the form.
+When update is complete, the user is then re-directed back to the profiles page within the Suite app and a message is provided informing the user that the update has being successful.

+- Selecting profiles
+    - Amount of profiles selected is presented to the user and is dyanamic to the amount of profiles checked on the page.
+    - Clicking SAVE CHANGES, collects all of the checked profiles and adds them to the folio which is the expected behaviour.
+When this is done, the user is re-directed to the profiles page within the suite app along with a message informing that the profiles attached to the folio have been updated successfully.

+- Deleting profiles
+    - With defensive programming protocols in mind, clicking delete within a profile's additional menu provides a model making sure that the user does want to proceed in deleting the profile they've currently selected.
+    - The model also contains the name of the profile.
+This helps make sure that user is sure that it's that particular profile that they wish to delete.
+    - Clicking DELETE PROFILE within a profile's delete form, will delete that profile from the database, re-direct the user to the profiles page within the suite and provide a handy message to inform them that the deletion was successful.

+- Updating the current project/future goal form
+    - Provided no data has been brought back from the database, the fields present placeholders that act as guidance for the user which is the expected behaviour.
+    - Neither is required, so the user can update the fields they wish which is the intended behaviour.
+    - The current project URL field validates the input prior to form submission as expected, making sure that the URL provided fits the URL format.
+The placeholder also acts as a handy helper to help guide the user as to what the URL should start with.
+    - Clicking the SAVE CHANGES button underneath the fields, will update the folio's current project and future goal fields, re-direct the user to the same page with the changes being reflected with the form and a handy message informing them that the change has been successfully made.

 #### Showcase App